Infinityliguery/git_nem/README.md

     python pos_simulator.py
     ```

 4.  **Expected Output**: The script will print a detailed log of the simulation process to the console.
-You will see nodes being created, transactions being generated, a validator being selected for each round, and blocks being proposed and validated by the network.
+You will see nodes being created, transactions being generated, a validator being selected for each round, and blocks being proposed and validated.
 At the end, it will print a summary of the final blockchain.

     ```
     Created Node 0 with stake 543